rchriste/OnPurpose/README.md

 **Make Item Reactive** This item should not be prompted as a proactive action to take in the dynamic bullet list but it should be findable when search for a parent item.

-## Trying On Purpose
+## Installing On Purpose

-If you want to try it now you will need to compile it.
+If you want to try it now you will need to compile it and use the Rust tool `Cargo` to install it.
 As of today I expect _On Purpose_ to work on both Windows and Linux however I do have plans to integrate with various Windows API in time.
 I will mention that setting up the Surreal DB build dependency is more of a pain in Windows proper than the convenient steps you can follow inside Windows' Linux WSL layer.
 But Windows is the target platform.

 ### Compiling On Purpose